wso2/docs-is/en/docs/develop/apis/authenticate-and-authorize-rest-apis.md

-# Authenticate and Authorize REST APIs
+# Authenticate and Authorize to REST APIs

 This section guides you through securing REST services and understanding how requests to REST APIs are authenticated and authorized in WSO2 Identity Server.

 The requests that are sent via REST APIs are intercepted by tomcat valves and authenticated and authorized by an OSGI service.
 There are two OSGi services that provide the authentication and authorization service based on its own handlers.
 You can write your own handlers for both authentication and authorization and register them in OSGI if you wish to do so.
-For more information, see [Writing a Custom Local Authenticator](../../develop/extend/writing-a-custom-local-authenticator)
+For more information, see [Write a Custom Local Authenticator](/develop/extend/federation/write-a-custom-local-authenticator).

 ---

 ## REST API authentication

 WSO2 Identity Server supports three ways of API authentication:

-    -   Basic authentication: Uses the user’s credentials in the API invocation
+-   Basic authentication: Uses the user’s credentials in the API invocation.
-    -   OAuth 2 common flows: Obtains a token using an oauth2 flow and uses it to invoke the API
+-   OAuth 2.0 common flows: Obtains a token using an OAuth 2.0 flow and uses it to invoke the API.
-    -   Client certificate-based: Uses Mutual SSL to authenticate in order to consume the APIs
+-   Client certificate-based: Uses Mutual SSL to authenticate in order to consume the APIs.

 !!! note
     Unless one of the above authentication elements is sent in an API invocation request, the 401 Unauthorized HTTP response will be returned.